 What Are ACE Inhibitors?

-Angiotensin-converting enzyme (ACE) inhibitors are a type of vasodilator, a drug that widens blood vessels to lower blood pressure, improve blood flow, and decrease the workload on the heart.1-2 They do this by blocking an enzyme that causes blood vessels to constrict (narrow).1 This helps improve blood flow and reduces the pooling of blood in the body.1
+Angiotensin-converting enzyme (ACE) inhibitors are a class of drugs that leads to vasodilation, these drugs ultimately widen blood vessels to lower blood pressure, improve blood flow, and decrease the workload on the heart.1-2 They do this by blocking an enzyme that causes blood vessels to constrict (narrow).1 This helps improve blood flow and reduces the pooling of blood in the body.1

 Why are they prescribed?

 They are prescribed for people with systolic heart failure (HF) caused by left ventricular dysfunction.1 ACE inhibitors reduce the workload of the left ventricle by decreasing the pressure the heart has to pump against, thereby improving symptoms, helping people to feel better and live longer lives.2 ACE inhibitors and angiotensin II receptor blockers, called ARBs, also affect the hormones that regulate fluids, particularly the salt and water balance of the body.1 ACE inhibitors increase the elimination of these fluids into the urine, which lowers blood pressure.